ausaccessfed/aaf-gumboot/README.md

 end
 ```

-And then execute:
+Execute:

     $ bundle

 ## Acronyms
-Before getting started it is **strongly recommended** that you ensure 'API' is an acronym within your application
+Ensure 'API' is an acronym within your application:

 e.g for Rails applications in config/initializers/inflections.rb